hygieia/hygieia/Setup.md

  * [UI](/UI)

 #### Plugin / Webhook
 You can use Jenkins - Hygieia plugin to publish data from Jenkins to Hygieia.
+Currently, you can publish build, artifact info, sonar results, deployment results and cucumber test results.
+You may not need to run corresponding collectors if you use Jenkins for build, deploy, sonar analysis and running cucumber tests.
 * [Hygieia Jenkins Plugin](/hygieia-jenkins-plugin)

+You can use GitHub webhook to publish commit information to Hygieia.
+If you use webhook, you will not need to run github collector.
+* Your Github webhook's payload url should be set to: http://<hygieia base url>/api/commit/github/v3
+* Select to publish just the "push" events

 ### Configure Proxy